- Easy to use

 Integrations & Add-Ons

 Trello also provides a RESTful web API, which you can use to build additional apps.

-Trello, Inc. protects users in the following ways:
+Trello protects users in the following ways: